jh3nd3rs0n/jargyle/README.md

         socks5.onBind.inboundSocketSetting=SOCKET_SETTING
             Specifies a socket setting for the inbound socket (can be specified multiple times with each rule result specifying another socket setting)

+        socks5.onBind.listenBindHost=HOST
+            Specifies the binding host name or address for the listen socket if the provided host address is all zeros

+        socks5.onBind.listenBindPortRange=PORT|PORT1-PORT2
+            Specifies a binding port range for the listen socket if the provided port is zero (can be specified multiple times with each rule result specifying another port range)

         socks5.onBind.listenSocketSetting=SOCKET_SETTING
             Specifies a socket setting for the listen socket (can be specified multiple times with each rule result specifying another socket setting)